A Different Kind of Thanksgiving: Zoe Empowers Children Become Zoe Empowers Donors

 Nestled in the valley, surrounded by Mount Kenya and many national reserves and parks, lies the quaint African village of Tharaka.
 Although its flat and dry landscape feels remote, almost desert-like, the lush rolling hills in the distance give context to its central location.

-Traveling primarily by foot, or seated three-deep on a motorbike, children from four ZOE working groups gathered, roughly two miles outside of the Tharaka city center, at M.C.K.
+Traveling primarily by foot, or seated three-deep on a motorbike, children from four Zoe Empowers working groups gathered, roughly two miles outside of the Tharaka city center, at M.C.K.
 Karwamba Church.
 The hot African sun was high in the sky, casting short shadows on the long wooden benches and multi-colored plastic chairs previously arranged in a circular formation outside the church.

 Less than two years prior, these same children, most of whom were head of their household, in charge of one or more siblings due to parental death or abandonment, survived by eating once a day, battled recurring illness and called ill-equipped shelters home.
 They were trapped in the cycle of poverty and believed in nothing, not even themselves.